 - Standard Framing

-Our standard framing option features high quality black wood frame with precision-cut conservation matting.
-It is finished with clear acrylic plexiglass to ensure protection of the Fine Art print.
+Our standard framing option features a high-quality black wood frame with precision-cut conservation matting.
+It is finished with clear acrylic plexiglass to ensure the protection of the Fine Art print.

 - Conservation Framing

 This is the ideal framing format for Fine Art photography.
 Our conservation frames are made of specially milled premium hardwoods.
 They are hand finished with natural dye, ink, and wax, and produced with acid-free white matting and backing.
 They feature museum-grade UV plexiglass to ensure harmful light has a minimal effect on the artwork and prolong the life of the archival photography.
 Their clean, black look adds character to the finished product while not drawing attention away from the image.

 When framing, there is always the choice of what glass to use.
 The most common is clear acrylic or glass.
 However, neither of these possesses archival qualities.
 As a standard, we use UV Conservation Acrylic in all our frames.
 This UV-filtering, museum-grade plexiglass ensures harmful light has a minimal effect on the artwork.
 Choosing plexiglass over glass is beneficial in that it is both lighter and safer.
 Heavy glass can crack and break, and pose danger as a result.
 It is important to note that, for caring and cleaning, do not use glass cleaning sprays or dry cloths as they will damage and scratch the surface of the acrylic.

 Harmful light has a minimal effect on the artwork.
 Choosing plexiglass over glass is beneficial because it is both lighter and safer.
 Heavy glass can crack and break, and pose danger as a result.
 It is important to note that, for caring and cleaning, do not use glass cleaning sprays or dry cloths as they will damage and scratch the surface of the acrylic.